Key takeaways

 The built environment encompasses all the human-made elements that we develop and add to the world around us to enable daily human activity, including buildings, parks, roads, sidewalks, energy networks, and water distribution systems, to name a few.

-When people have changed some aspect of a landscape, whether indoors or outdoors, that area becomes part of the built environment.
+When people change an aspect of a landscape, whether indoors or outdoors, that area becomes part of the built environment.

-This built environment definition is wide-reaching because the built environment is a wide-reaching place.
-From open green space to dense collections of skyscrapers, the human-built environment is all around us, influencing the ways we live, work, and travel.
+This built environment definition is broad because the built environment is expansive.
+From open green spaces to dense collections of skyscrapers, the human-built environment is all around us, shaping how we live, work, and travel.

 Urban vs. suburban built environments

-Because ‘built environment’ is such an overarching term, urban planners feel the need to categorize different types of environments depending on their characteristics and architecture.
+Because ‘built environment’ is such an overarching term, urban planners feel the need to categorize environments based on their characteristics and architecture.
 One of the most important distinctions is the difference between urban and suburban environments.

 Suburban areas are typically less dense than urban areas.
 That means that there aren’t as many people concentrated in a suburban area as there are in an urban area.
 Also, suburban environments are typically more spread out, surrounding a central urban area.

 A resident living in an urban environment needs and wants different things than a suburbanite.
 For example, suburban residents might depend on cars to travel because their destinations are spread out in a low-density area.
-Additionally, suburban residents might value the space and calm offered by suburbia over the amenities offered by city centers.
+Additionally, suburban residents might value the space and calm of suburbia over the amenities of city centers.

 What are the components of the built environment?

-The built environment encompasses every construction or improvement that has been created by people, for people.
+The built environment encompasses every construction or improvement created by people, for people.
 And this means that the scope of the built environment is much larger than just condo or apartment buildings.
 Other structures and infrastructural equipment are also part of the built environment.

 Examples of built environment components include:

-For example, some citywide power grids use the internet to anticipate surges in demand and reroute electricity in response, reducing wasted electricity and lessening strains on the grid.
+For example, some citywide power grids use the internet to anticipate surges in demand and reroute electricity accordingly, reducing wasted electricity and lessening strain on the grid.
 So, you might want to set up smart sensors on your property.
 You can connect it to the intelligent built environment and harness the computing power of an entire city.

 Watch how ButterflyMX improves the resident experience: